xtagon/awesome-battlesnake/README.md

 - [Learning to build an Express API for Battlesnake](https://medium.com/battlesnake/learning-to-build-an-express-api-for-battlesnake-34e642975e39) (How to build a basic Battlesnake HTTP server using NodeJS and Express)
 - [Preparing to Compete in a Battlesnake Tournament](https://dev.to/mykalmachon/preparing-for-battlesnake-4bl5) (Primer on programming a snake that can at least sort of stand on its own two, metaphorical, legs)
 - [The Very Hungry Caterpillar](https://github.com/TheApX/battlesnake-hungry/blob/main/README.md) (Turotial on building a simple hungry snake that can reach Gold medal in Global Arena)
+- [Using Dijkstra's Algorithm for Battlesnake](https://alexswan.dev/posts/snake-dijkstra) (By the end of this tutorial you will have a simple Battlesnake who will use Dijkstra's Algorithm to find the shortest path to food.
+Intended to be a second-step for a dev beginning to create their snake, after they have followed Battlesnake's initial tutorials.
+- [Text Your Battlesnake's Progress with Twilio](https://alexswan.dev/posts/battlesnake-reports) (This project allows developers to see their snake's progress in a league at regular interval using Twilio - because it's super easy to get messages sent to your phone).

 ## Miscellaneous